PovDima/React-Search/README.md

+## Project Info

+This is Search app

+In project we can sort by

+1.Title
+2.Author
+3.Comments
+4.Points

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>